Staff 2024: Getting Started

 - Should I bring blankets and sheets?

 - What should I pack for the summer?

 - When do I get paid?

 Our Camp Nurses (RNs) staff the camp Health Center (The Pillbox).
 The Pillbox offers a comprehensive health care service to all staff.
 Our nurses can administer all common over-the-counter medications and there is no charge for this service.
 If any staff member needs to see the doctor, an appointment can be scheduled.
 All staff members must carry comprehensive health insurance.
 Kippewa is less than 20 minutes away from 2 major hospitals.

 If I take medicine, where do I keep it safely?

-All medications, including over the counter medications, must be kept at the camp Health Center (The Pillbox).
-Medications will be available to the staff to take when prescribed.
+All medications, including over the counter medications, must be kept in staff lockers.
 No medications may be kept in the cabin where children live for their safety.